Summary

 The word plot on the speech pretty much told you what you needed to know.
 It was about high inflation and it was about reasserting control on the narrative.

 Investors have to realize that there are no goodies coming their way.
-Powell and Co. may slow down the pace of rate hikes, even pause to reassess, but they are not cutting, not with their preferred measure of inflation being 5% higher than Fed Funds rate.
+Powell and Co. may slow down the pace of rate hikes, even pause to reassess, but they are not cutting, not with their preferred measure of inflation being 2.1% higher than Fed Funds rate.
+Overall CPI is more than 5% higher than Fed Funds rate.

 You might notice that it is still the most negative number in the last 50 years.
 What does this aggression mean for your investments?
 We cover that under 4 areas.